-Genesis 15:6 - Abraham was saved (seen as just by the Lord) by faith before the Law.
+Genesis 15:6 - Abraham was justified/saved (seen as just by the Lord) by faith before the Law.

 Genesis 12:3 - The promise to Abraham included all nations.

-Deuteronomy 27:26 - The Law demands perfection (and we fail).
+Deuteronomy 27:26 - The Law demands perfection (and we fail); thus by law, no one can be justified.

 Habakkuk 2:4 - The righteous live by trusting God.